Please carefully read all instructions before beginning your application.

 3. Video Clip

-Given limited access to space, please shoot your video in whatever space is available to you.
-Living rooms, kitchens, bedrooms are acceptable!
+Please shoot your video in whatever space is available to you.
+Living rooms, kitchens, bedrooms are acceptable, as well as studios!

 Please submit one – two minutes of video shot in the last year that clearly demonstrates (1) your ability to move through the space available to you; (2) moving into and recovering from the floor; (3) perform both sustained and quick movement.